Nickiroo/MMM-DailyACVillager/README.md

 # MMM-DailyACVillager

-ALL CREDIT FOR THIS IDEA GOES TO NolanKingdon, creator of DailyPokemon module for the magic mirror
+Inspired by NolanKingdon, creator of the DailyPokemon module for the magic mirror

 This is a module for the MagicMirror².